telerik/winforms-docs/telerik-presentation-framework/vector-images-support.md

 # Support for vector images

 **RadControls** support displaying vector graphics for building high DPI applications and providing excellent end user experience.
 Scalable Vector Graphics (SVG) defines vector-based graphics in XML format.
 SVG file can be scaled to different sizes without loоsing quality so they scale appropriately on all DPI settings.
 You can apply SVG image on a control just by using the **SvgImage** property that is integrated in [LightVisualElement]({%slug winforms/telerik-presentation-framework/primitives/lightvisualelement%}) and [ImagePrimitive]({%slug winforms/telerik-presentation-framework/primitives/imageprimitive%}).
-The **SvgImage** property acts the same way as the Image property, so TextImageAlignment, ImageLayout and other image related properties are respected by **RadSvgImage**.
+The **SvgImage** property acts the same way as the **Image** property, so **TextImageAlignment**, **ImageLayout** and other image related properties are respected by **RadSvgImage**.

 >note SVG image support is available only in .NET 4.0 and above.

-Here is an example with screenshots on different scalling monitors with **RadGridView** that contains two **GridViewImageColumns** : one column is with SVG image, the other with png image.
-You can notice that the second image column becomes blurry unlike the SVG column which looks fine even on high scalling:
+Here is an example with screenshots on different scaling monitors with **RadGridView** that contains two **GridViewImageColumns**: one column is with SVG image, the other with png image.
+You can notice that the second image column becomes blurry unlike the SVG column which looks fine even on high scaling:

 ![svg-vs-image.png](images/svg-vs-image2.png)